michaelmarty/UniDec/readme.md

 Added directory name to file names window.
 Added smarter labeling of plots in data collector.
 Added ability to specify Variable 1 units in data collector and add this as an axis label.
+Added support for viridis and other new color maps in matplotlib 1.5.0.

 v.
 1.0.4